oatlog/oatlog/doc/report/main.typ

 floating point expressions @herbie and optimization of linear algebra expressions @spores.
 They are also used in eggcc @eggcc, an experimental optimizing compiler, and the webassembly-oriented production compiler backend Cranelift @cranelift.
-Cranelift uses a weaker construct called acyclic e-graphs (aegraphs) due to performance problems of full e-graphs.
+Cranelift uses a weaker construct called acyclic e-graphs (aegraphs) @acyclic_egraphs due to performance problems of full e-graphs.
 A proliferation of e-graphs within compilers would require them to become faster.

 == Relational databases and Datalog